Introduction

 Write a test workflow

-1. Install the KNIME Testing Framework to your KNIME Analytics Platform (KAP)
+1. Install the KNIME Testing Framework in your KNIME Analytics Platform (KAP).
+This framework allows you to automate the testing of workflows and extensions.

-3. Test your extension against the test workflow: does it check your functionality and behaves as expected?
+3. Test your extension against the test workflow: does it validate your functionality and behave as expected?

 Contribute